cs499617/PianoKeyboard/README.md

 # PianoKeyboard - Web Development Showcase Project

 This project showcases first-year web development skills through the implementation of a virtual piano keyboard.
+Time taken to complete project: 2 days or roughly 3-5 hours.

 ## Technologies Used